AdamWu1979/tomato_docs/docs/CalculateMaps.md

 ## How to calculate a map - step by step guide

-* Download `TomatoExe` for your operating system from here <https://github.com/MRKonrad/tomato/releases/latest>
+* Download `TomatoExe` for your operating system from here <https://github.com/MRKonrad/tomato/releases/latest>.
+See the discussion about Tomato OpenSource and Full version [here](https://mrkonrad.github.io/tomato_docs/docs/WorkWithYaml.html#tomatoopensource-vs-tomatofull).

 * Download `testData.zip` from here <https://github.com/MRKonrad/tomato/releases/latest>